 Cherry Hill History

-The post World War Two exodus from the cities to the suburbs was in full swing in Delaware Township.
+The post-World War II exodus from the cities to the suburbs was in full swing in Delaware Township.
 New housing developments such as Kingston Estates, Greenhaven, Barclay Farms and Cherry Hill Estates were taking over much of the farmland on the west side of town.
 The population grew from 10,358 in 1950 to 64,395 by 1970.

-The archival material collected by the Commission is housed in the Local History Room (Lower Level) at the Cherry Hill Public Library.
-The Local History Room is staffed by Commission members on Wednesday evenings from 7:00 – 9:00 pm.
-Appointments are also available by contacting the Commission at (856) 488-7886.
+Archival material collected by the Commission is housed in the Local History Room (Lower Level) at the Cherry Hill Public Library.
+The Local History Room also features a rotating exhibit in its glass display case.